guycole/mellow-hyena/README.md

 mellow-hyena
 =============

-Collect and process [ADSB](https://en.wikipedia.org/wiki/Automatic_Dependent_Surveillance%E2%80%93Broadcast) observations
+Collect and process aviation related emitters such as [ACARS](https://en.wikipedia.org/wiki/ACARS), [aircrat transponders](https://en.wikipedia.org/wiki/Aviation_transponder_interrogation_modes), UAT and [ADSB](https://en.wikipedia.org/wiki/Automatic_Dependent_Surveillance%E2%80%93Broadcast).

 ## Introduction
 I want to know more about the aircraft around me such as what a "normal" level of activity might be or the types of aircraft.
 Since I am only interested in aircraft which operate locally, and I don't need geographic displays etc. (already well supported by websites such as [ADSBexchange](https://adsbexchange.com/)).